Panasonic G1 vs Sony A7R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G1 and Sony Alpha A7R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G1 and the A7R II have been discontinued, but can regularly be found used on eBay.
+Both the G1 and the A7R II have been discontinued, but can regularly be found used on ebay.
 The G1 was replaced by the Panasonic G2, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the G1 and A7R II can be found, respectively, in the Panasonic G1 Manual (free pdf) or the online Sony A7R II Manual.

 So what is the bottom line?
 Is the Panasonic G1 better than the Sony A7R II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.